2005

 2011

-The Government of India acknowledged Udayan Care’s efforts in promoting a group foster-care model in its report to the United Nations Committee on Child Rights Convention.
+The Government of India acknowledged Udayan Care’s efforts to promote a group foster care model in its report to the United Nations Committee on the Convention on the Rights of the Child (UNCRC).

 2014